MyutVoilim/Projects-Portfolio/README.md

 <b>Technologies:</b> C# | WPF | .Net Framework | Visual Studio

-<b>Overview:</b> This project is a built from scratch Feed-Forward Neural Network (FNN) that uses backpropigation to progressivly train a neural network from training data of drawn number 0 - 9.
-Following Object-oriented Programming (OOP) princables this project is meant to be the highlight of years of both academic and personal projects that takes a challenging concept and on goes through the software devlopment life cycle (SDLC) to plan, design, implement, test, and deploy a complex system.
-This application allows the user to create custome neural networks that they can train with a adjustable variables such as learning rate and epoch count.
-I was focused on not just creating a neural netowrk but a application that interactive, informative, and fun to use.
-o
+<b>Overview:</b> A passion project that is the culmination of everything I’ve learned over the years including object-oriented programming (OOP) principles, the software development life cycle (SDLC), programming standards, unit testing, and documentation.
+This application is able to recognize hand-drawn or loaded digits, using a from scratch feed-forward neural network that uses backpropigation for error correction to progressively train the model.
+Meant to recognize number from 0 – 9, this is a highly interactive application that provides dynamic visuals on the inner workings of the neural networks confidence values.
+Additionally this application is interactive in not only drawing your own digits but creating a customizable neural network with adjustable training parameters such as learning rate and epoch count (iteration through training data) along with the ability to load and save existing models.
+This project stands a testament to how I’ve grow as a developer and my willingness to take on complex problem solving challenges.

 <b>Features</b>
-- Interactive digit recognition where the user can draw digits and see the AI's confidence values in real-time.
+- Interactive confidence values where the user can draw or load digits to see the models confidence in real-time.
-- Customizable neural network with the ability to create custom neural networks by defining hidden layer sizes and node counts.
+- Customizable neural networks with the ability for the user to define their own hidden layer size and node count for those layers.
-- Control over training parameters such as ajusting learning rates and epoch counts to influence training route.
+- Control over training parameters such as adjusting learning rates and epoch counts to influence training progression.
-- User-friendly interface that includes dynamic visuals, progress bars, accuracy tracking, and confidence value displays.
+- User-friendly interface that includes dynamic visuals, progress bars, accuracy tracking, and confidence value displays, and the ability to stop training at any time.
-- Ability to save and load models as well as change training data
+- Functionality to save and load models as well as change training data

-<b>Introduction to Me and Proejct</b>
+<b>Introduction to Me and the Proejct</b>

 https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/df073c76-e715-49eb-9d00-9c8d300d937c